Olical/dotfiles/stowed/.config/nvim/README.md

  - [ ] Git (probably just lazygit)
  - [ ] Sessions
  - [ ] Highlight matching word on hover?
+ - [ ] Fennel indentation is never right, can it be improved?

  ## Quirks